Devansh252/Devansh252/README.md

 <img src="https://raw.githubusercontent.com/Devansh252/Devansh252/master/Devansh.png" alt="banner that says Devansh developer">

-I'm a Electronics and Communication engineer who is passionate about developing, creating technology to elevate people, and building community.
-Some technologies I enjoy working with ReactJS and frontend Web-development using bootstrap and IOT.
+I'm a Electronics and Communication engineer who is passionate about developing, creating technologies to elevate people and building community.
+Some technologies I enjoy working with are Nodejs, ReactJs, MongoDB and express.
+I have done projects both in the fields of Computer Science and Electronics as well.

+I am a Tech Enthusiast and likes to do competitive programming in Python !
+My interests resides in Web-development and Software-development.

 ## Find me around the web 🌎: